-- The Eklutna Tailrace is excluded from all king salmon emergency order restrictions.
+- Kings have been reportedly caught at the Eklutna Tailrace, though fishing success is low.
+The Eklutna Tailrace is excluded from all king salmon emergency order restrictions.

 - Reminder, Deception Creek is closed to all fishing until June 15.

-- For road-accessible pike fishing try the Nancy Lake Recreation Area lakes and Big, Prator, and Memory lakes.
+- For road-accessible pike fishing, try the Nancy Lake Recreation Area lakes, Long Lake near Willow, Memory and Prator lakes.

 - You must have in your possession a 2013 Alaskan resident sport fishing license (or ADF&G senior license or ADF&G Disabled Veteran's license) in order to catch hooligan.
 You may take as many hooligan as you will use.